railsadminteam/rails_admin/docs/list.md

 end
 ```

 For associations with multiple filterable columns configured, a record with _any_ filterable column matching the filter string will be returned.
-There is not currently a way to split out association columns into separate filters. [_needs verification - not written by maintainer_]
+There is not currently a way to split out association columns into separate filters.
+(E.g. if you filter players by "Team: 5", then any players on team #5 _plus_ any players whose team name contains a "5" will be returned.)

 Searchable definitions will be used for searches and filters.
 You can independently deactivate querying (search) or filtering for each field with: